Avaluate/MultipleRobloxInstances/README.md

 It is pretty self explanatory.

 #### Can I use this in my program?
 You are free to go downloading the source and using the code.
 Use it as you wish.
-You do not need to include credits for me since this is so basic.
+You do not need to include credits for me since this is a really simple program.